JakobMick/release_notes_dialog/example/README.md

-# Release Notes Dialog
+# Release Notes Dialog Example

-An easy to use release notes dialog.

-## Getting Started

-See the example to get started!
+An example for the release_notes_dialog package.